 One practical implementation of “Mass then Maintain” can include a high-coverage mass campaign followed by routine vaccination of new members of the population (through birth or immigration).
 Recent work has also shown serological triggers for periodic mass vaccination can be an effective and efficient method to maintain herd immunity.26 The authors suggest that in high-incidence areas (or when VE is moderate or low), serological triggers could come so often that frequent planned vaccinations may be more appropriate.
 Indeed, in our example with imperfect OCVs, at least annual mass vaccination may be needed to maintain herd immunity.

 Current guidelines for the optimal use of the OCV stockpile recommend the consideration of “areas with important population movements.”27 The role of mobility in connecting a heterogeneous transmission landscape was demonstrated by Azman et al.28 Here we further show there are two competing effects of high mobility on expected vaccine impact.
 First, we expect settings with high migration rates to experience more frequent introduction of cholera, all else being equal.
 Therefore, the expected probability of an outbreak in a population with higher migration is larger.
-Second, settings with high migration rates will also experience faster waning of herd protection.
-Therefore, the expected benefit of mass vaccination has a shorter duration in high-mobility settings.
+Second, settings with high migration rates of non-vaccinated people with equivalent or less historical exposure to cholera, will also experience faster waning of herd protection.
+Therefore, the population-level protection conferred by mass vaccination will have a shorter duration in high-mobility settings.
 Together, these competing forces would suggest that a setting with intermediate degree of mobility would have a moderate risk of cholera introduction but also a moderate duration of protection afforded by vaccination.
 In order to operationalize this finding, data on migration rates from sources such as censuses or mobile phone call data records must be collected to define “intermediate” mobility for a given context.
 We find that the optimal migration rate shifts lower (i.e., preferring less mobile populations) in settings with a high average R0.
 Our primary results assume an outbreak is at least 10 cases.
 If this threshold is increased to 100 or 1,000 cases, the probabilities of “outbreaks” decreases, but the optimal migration rate is not affected.
 These findings focus only on cholera outbreaks introduced through migration and assume that each imported infection is independent, that infectious cases are imported at the very beginning of their disease experience, and that the count of secondary cases follows a Poisson distribution.22

 We demonstrate that even for a population that recently underwent a mass OCV campaign, there is a risk of cholera re-emergence in the near future, but the probability of an outbreak can be reduced by high vaccine coverage.
 Such re-emergence does not imply vaccine failure, but instead can result from population turnover, waning of direct effects, or pernicious seasonal forcing.
 Additionally, non-random mixing of populations can result in patches with outbreak potential within a population with an average Re below the threshold of one.29